Sunday, May 8, 2016

 My grandsons and I walked down the many steps to the banks of the Tennessee River.
 It is also handicap accessible.

-Steps and handicap walkway
+Steps and a handicap walkway

 There are so many fun things you can do with your children and grandchildren.
 Teach them to love the history of the area where they live.